Stolen and missing Moon rocks: Colombia

-Misael Pastrana Borrero, as President of Colombia between 1970 and 1974, received from United States President Richard Nixon both lunar sample displays that he kept on his desk at the Casa de Nariño.
-Allegedly believing that the displays were a personal gift, Pastrana kept the moon rocks after the end of his presidential term as interior decoration in the living room of his private house in Bogotá, Colombia.
+Misael Pastrana Borrero, as President of Colombia between 1970 and 1974, received from Neil Armstrong both lunar sample displays which he kept on his desk at the Casa de Nariño.
+Allegedly believing that the displays were a personal diplomatic gift, Pastrana kept the Moon rocks after the end of his presidential term as interior decoration in the living room of his private residence in Bogotá.

-It was not until 1985 when journalist Daniel Samper Pizano, in search of the thought to be missing lunar displays, embarked on a mission that included contacting the Embassy of the United States in Bogotá that confirmed that the displays were in fact not a personal gift to the then President Pastrana but rather to all people of Colombia.
-Having received this information, Samper published an article with the allegation that Pastrana had stolen the lunar displays prompting Juan Carlos Pastrana, son of Misael Pastrana Borrero, to pass the displays to the Bogotá Planetarium.
+It was not until 1980 when journalist Daniel Samper Pizano, in search of the missing lunar displays, embarked on a mission that included contacting the Embassy of the United States in Bogotá, which confirmed that the displays were not a personal gift to then President Pastrana but rather to all people of Colombia.
+Having received this information, Samper published an article with the allegation that Pastrana had stolen the lunar displays, prompting Juan Carlos Pastrana, son of Misael Pastrana Borrero, to bestow the displays to the Bogotá Planetarium on behalf of his father.

 Since their return to public hands, the lunar sample displays remained in secured storage within the Bogotá Planetarium until 2003 when they were displayed for the first time to the public as part of the planetarium's permanent collection.